justindujardin/mathy/libraries/website/docs/api/core/rule.md

 BaseRule(self, /, *args, **kwargs)
 ```
 Basic rule class that visits a tree with a specified visit order.
+### code
+Short code for debug rendering.
+Should be two letters.
+### name
+Readable rule name used for debug rendering and description outputs
 ### find_node
 ```python
 BaseRule.find_node(self, expression:mathy.core.expressions.MathExpression)